-Across the Internet, businesses are realizing the benefits of pay-per-click advertising.
+Across the Internet, businesses are realizing the benefits of pay-per-click (PPC) advertising.
 Bing Ads can help you reach a new group of high-quality customers and increase your return on advertising spend (ROAS).
-In addition, clients with Bing Ads campaigns often have lower costs-per-click (CPC) and costs-per acquisition (CPA) than with comparable Google AdWords campaigns.
+In addition, clients with Bing Ads campaigns often have lower costs-per-click (CPC) and costs-per acquisition (CPA) than with comparable Google Ads campaigns.

 An ad is an advertisement displayed to a potential customer.
 You'll often see ads referred to in the context of an ad group or a campaign.
 An ad group contains one or more ads and keywords, while a campaign contains one or more ad groups.

 Every day, millions of people type keywords into search engines, looking for products and services.
 With search advertising, you create ads and bid on keywords.
 One of the locations your ad may appear is the “Ads” section of search results pages.
 Whether customers want to purchase a product, request a service or sign up for information, your goal is to get customers to see your ad and go to your website, call your store, or download your app.
 You can accomplish this by having your ad appear at the top of the search results page, in the “Ads” sections.

 Here's an example of a basic Bing Ads ad: